-The hot summer months are here and it’s really important to stay hydrated for increased energy and to help keep weight down.
+The hot summer months are here, and it’s really important to stay hydrated for increased energy and to help keep weight down.
 One of my favourite things to make is ginger iced tea.

-Here are some refreshing ways that I use ginger for it’s beneficial properties, and also as a great way to increase my hydration levels.
+Here are some refreshing ways that I use ginger for its beneficial properties and also as a great way to increase my hydration levels.

-Ginger Iced Tea
+Recipe: Ginger Iced Tea

 - I like to let it sit on the stove with the heat off all day so it becomes really strong.
 (Best to do this in the morning before you leave the house, so you can make a fresh drink to wind down your day.)

-- Add a few drops of stevia if you wish for natural sweetness, and then squeeze some fresh lemon into the mixture (half to one whole lemon depending on your preference.)
-Make sure you use FRESH lemons and not from a bottle as it has chemicals added to it.
+- Add a few drops of stevia if you wish for natural sweetness, and then squeeze some fresh lemon into the mixture (half to one whole lemon depending on your preference).
+Make sure you use FRESH lemon; the bottled version has chemicals added to it.

-Store in the fridge if you would like it nice and cold.
+- Store in the fridge if you would like it nice and cold.

 This recipe can also be good as a hot tea.
 Sometimes I like to add sparkling water and lime instead of lemon, and I call it ginger beer!!

 Refreshing, hydrating, and healthy, of course!